provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryOrderFeeCalcRequest"></a>

 ### QueryOrderFeeCalcRequest
-QueryOrderFeeCalcRequest is a request message for the QueryOrderFeeCalc endpoint.
+QueryOrderFeeCalcRequest is a request message for the OrderFeeCalc query.
 Exactly one of ask_order or bid_order must be provided.